Reopening New Jersey: Racetracks, casinos, amusement parks welcome back customers

-The easing of restrictions comes ahead of the July 4th holiday weekend, but indoor dining remains off limits.
+The easing of restrictions comes ahead of the July 4th holiday weekend, but indoor dining -- which was set to begin Thursday as well -- remains off limits.

 RELATED: NY, NJ, CT want travelers from 16 states to quarantine

-"For us to continue down this road back, everyone needs to be an example of personal responsibility," said Murphy.
+"For us to continue down this road back, everyone needs to be an example of personal responsibility," Murphy said.
 "It isn't up to some of us to beat COVID-19.
 It's up to every single one of the 9 million of us."

-Among places fans will be able to visit again is the Meadowlands racetrack in East Rutherford.
+Among places fans are able to visit again is the Meadowlands racetrack in East Rutherford, which opened its grandstand at 25% capacity with facemask requirements and temperature checks.

-They will be opening their grandstand at 25 percent capacity, requiring everyone to wear face coverings and also get their temperature checked before entering.

-FanDuel Sports book will also begin accepting on-site bets on other sporting events - not that there are many sports to bet on right now.
+FanDuel Sports Book will also begin accepting on-site bets on sporting events.

 RELATED: NJ city debuts new technology to keep municipal workers safe